fehmi/simply.js/docs/vue.md

 ## Technical Notes

-- Docsify processes Vue content in the following order on each page load:
+- Docsify processes Vue content in the following order upon each page load:
   1. Execute markdown `<script>`
   1. Register global `vueComponents`
   1. Mount `vueMounts`
   1. Auto-mount unmounted `vueComponents`
   1. Auto-mount unmounted Vue template syntax using `vueGlobalOptions`
-- When auto-mounting Vue content, docsify will mount each top-level element in your markdown that contains template syntax or a component.
-For example, in the following HTML the top-level `<p>`, `<my-component />`, and `<div>` elements will be mounted.
+- When auto-mounting Vue content, Docsify will mount each top-level element in your Markdown that contains template syntax or a component.
+For example, in the following HTML, the top-level `<p>`, `<my-component />`, and `<div>` elements will be mounted.
   ```html
   <p>{{ foo }}</p>
   <my-component />